 Warm up the hips and stretch the back

 After finishing the trunk and arm exercises, remaining supine lying on the floor, bend both legs bringing both knees toward the chest.
-Embrace the legs at knee height with your arms and push them toward your chest, while your back will remain extended on the floor .
-Exhaling while pushing your knees toward your chest will throw out the air .
+With your arms, hug your legs at knee height and push them toward your chest, while your back will remain extended on the floor .
+Exhale while pushing the knees toward the chest will throw out the air .
 Repeat the sequence three times.

 1) Hardness of the sole